albrow/forms/README.md

 Development Status
 ------------------

-Forms is being actively developed and is well-tested.
-However, since it is still a young library, it is not recommended for use in mission-critical production applications at this time.
-It is probably fine to use for low-traffic hobby sites, and in fact we encourage its use in those settings to help polish the API and find missing features and hidden bugs.
-Pull requests and issue reports are much appreciated :)
+Forms is no longer actively maintained, and therefore it is not recommended for use in mission-critical production applications at this time.
+That said, it is fairly well tested and is probably fine to use for low-traffic hobby sites.

 Forms follows semantic versioning but offers no guarantees of backwards compatibility until version 1.0.
 Keep in mind that breaking changes might occur.